 2. It’s All Too Much

 Oops!
 One more thing!
 Have you ever compared the liner notes of the UK album versus the USA?
 No?
 Well, as we all know, this LP is a soundtrack to a very clever, animated Beatles movie.
-The goofy liner notes on the back of the US album jacket start off with an actual history lesson (or thereabouts), and, then- appropriately- describes said movie and identifies the major characters.
-Meanwhile, the stupid UK liner notes reviews the previous album “The Beatles” (AKA: “The White Album”)!
+The goofy liner notes on the back of the US album jacket start off with a pseudo history lesson, and, then- appropriately- describes said movie and identifies the major characters.
+Meanwhile, the stupid liner notes on the UK jacket reviews the previous album “The Beatles” (AKA: “The White Album”)!
 What the hell is that?!
-Again, nobody ever mentions this ridiculous fact!
+Yet another silly factor everyone forgets to mention. 🙄🙄🙄🙄

 Album: “Abbey Road” (9/26/69):